ihsan-X-rashid/myportfolio/README.md

 ### Intelligent Intrusion Detection System (IIDS)
 _JUL 2024_
-- Developed an IDS in an isolated lab environment using Containerlab, generating DDoS and Botnet attacks.
+- Developed an IDS in an isolated lab environment using Containerlab, generating DDoS and Botnet attacks from Linux hosts to a targeted web server.
-- Implemented Tailscale VPN for secure connections between local management and remote VM.
+- Implemented Tailscale VPN for end-to-end connection between Local Management Machine (Control Interface) and Remote Virtual Machine (Containerlab Host).
+- Captured malicious traffic data converted to CSV format using CICFlowMeter; performed PCA on 77 features from PCAP files.
-- Achieved a 99.84% accuracy rate for identifying anomalous traffic using machine learning.
+- Achieved an accuracy rate of 99.84% for identifying anomalous traffic through machine learning models.

 ### Forest Fire Detection using Real-Time Captured Images
 _JUN 2019_
-- Created an algorithm to detect fire regions in images using OpenCV and CNN, achieving 93% accuracy.
+- Developed an algorithm to detect fire regions in images or video frames using OpenCV's HSV color space, background subtraction MOG algorithm, and contour detection.
+- Trained a neural network model with fire and non-fire image datasets in CNN, achieving an accuracy rate of 93%.

 ### Automatic Anomaly Detection Using Surveillance Security Videos
 _MAY 2020_
+- Developed an algorithm based on multiple instance learning with a deep MIL ranking model.
+- Utilized a C3D auto-encoder to segment videos (UCF crime dataset) and extract optical flow features.
-- Developed a multiple instance learning algorithm for detecting anomalies in surveillance videos, achieving an ROC AUC of 71.5%.
+- Created a demo web app for visualization, achieving an overall ROC AUC of 71.5%.
+- Worked on extracting features using PWC Net to enhance accuracy for future improvements.

 ---